-VFA teaches 1000’s of people every year in it’s stand-alone Red Cross CPR and AED courses.
-They have opened a brand new training facility in Abbotsford, B.C. in the Spring of 2017.
-They are renowned for offering low priced courses, with fun and experienced teachers in clean and well-maintained facilities.
-They offer the full gauntlet of Red Cross first aid and CPR courses including stand-alone CPR level “C”, health care provider CPR and qualitative mask fit testing.
-Learn to manage choking children, unconscious adults, heart attack emergencies, cardiac arrest and many more emergencies by taking a Red Cross CPR course in Abbotsford today.
+VFA teaches thousands of people every year in its stand-alone CPR and AED courses.
+They opened a brand new training facility in Abbotsford, B.C. in the Spring of 2017.
+They are renowned for offering low-priced courses, with fun and experienced teachers in clean and well-maintained facilities.
+They offer the full gauntlet of first aid and CPR courses including stand-alone CPR level “C”, health care provider CPR and qualitative mask fit testing.
+Learn to manage choking children, unconscious adults, heart attack emergencies, cardiac arrest, and many more emergencies by taking a CPR course in Abbotsford today.

 What Courses / Services are Available in Abbotsford?

-A massive number of courses and services are available with VFA in the Abbotsford training centre including:
+A massive number of courses and services are available with VFA in the Abbotsford training center including:

 - Qualitative Respiratory Mask Fit Testing Using 3M Masks testing

-- Red Cross Emergency, WEFA (OFA level 1 equivalent), Standard, Childcare and Babysitting First Aid courses
+- Emergency, WEFA (OFA level 1 equivalent), Standard, Childcare, and Babysitting First Aid courses

-- Red Cross stand-alone CPR level ‘A’, ‘C’, & ‘HCP’ and automated external defibrillator (AED) training
+- Stand-alone CPR level ‘A’, ‘C’, & ‘HCP’ and automated external defibrillator (AED) training

 - First Aid safety audits